-Maybe you're getting married for the first time and would rather have a lump sum to put toward your first home, or you're remarrying and have long since set up house.
-Perhaps you'd like cash put into a rainy day fund for unexpected items.
-The truth is, quite a few of us have already accrued all kinds of appliances and amenities to outfit our lives.
-But there are very few who couldn't use a helping hand toward buying a home or new car.
-That's when money may be the most useful, thoughtful, and appreciated gift of all.
+Maybe you'd rather have a lump sum to put toward your first home, or you already live together and have long since set up house.
+Maybe you'd prefer cash for your rainy day fund for unexpected items.
+The truth is, many people have already accrued all kinds of appliances and amenities to outfit their lives, but very few would refuse a helping hand toward buying a home or new car.
+That's why money may be the most useful, thoughtful and appreciated gift of all.

 How to Spread the Word

-If you decide to set up such an account, register on a cash registry site (like Tendr) or if you simply want your guests to know that you'd prefer checks -- let your parents, close relatives and friends know that when guests ask what you'd like as a wedding gift, they can tell them cash would be most appreciated.
+If you decide to set up such an account, register on a cash registry site (like Tendr) or if you simply want your guests to know you'd prefer checks, let your parents, close relatives and friends know that when other guests ask what you'd like as a wedding gift, they can tell them cash would be most appreciated.
 A great place to convey your gift preferences and registry picks is on your wedding website, if you have one.
-But our advice is not to forgo some sort of traditional registry.
-Give guests a choice -- some may really want to give you something material, rather than just writing you a check.
+But our advice is not to forgo some sort of traditional registry completely.
+Give guests a choice—some may really want to give you something material, rather than just writing you a check.